 If you would like to mention the UWC in your syllabus, you are welcome to use the following language:

 “I strongly encourage you to use the services offered by the University Writing Center.
 The UWC offers 45-minute, one-on-one consultations with UT students on any piece of writing.
-You may visit up to three times per assignment.
+You may visit up to three times per short paper (8 pages or less).
 The consultants are well trained, and the cost of the service is covered in your tuition.
 If you wish to make an appointment, you may do so through the UWC website: uwc.utexas.edu.”